GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-03-06-thredds-data-server.md

 - [http://thredds.geus.dk/thredds](http://thredds.geus.dk/thredds)
 - [https://thredds.geus.dk/thredds](https://thredds.geus.dk/thredds)

-I did go through all steps in [Running The TDS Behind a Proxy Server](https://docs.unidata.ucar.edu/tds/current/userguide/tds_behind_proxy.html), including installation of Apache2 and installing security certificates from letsencrypt (using certbot), but ultimately I had to bring in Jakob to get this done correctly!
+I did go through all steps in [Running The TDS Behind a Proxy Server](https://docs.unidata.ucar.edu/tds/current/userguide/tds_behind_proxy.html) including installation of Apache2 (`apt install apache2`) and installing security certificates from letsencrypt (following [this guide](https://medium.com/@mashrur123/a-step-by-step-guide-to-securing-a-tomcat-server-with-letsencrypt-ssl-certificate-65cd26290b70)), but ultimately I had to bring in Jakob to get this done correctly!

 For any questions regarding DNS, Apache or security certificates, contact Jakob Molander (jm@geus.dk).

+**NOTE:** See [Restrict Access to the TDS](https://docs.unidata.ucar.edu/tds/current/userguide/restict_access_to_tds.html) in the TDS tutorial if you need to restrict IPs, or restrict access to certain datasets.
+IP restriction could probably also be done at the "front door" with the Apache reverse proxy.

 ## Matomo